St Petersburg, Florida, United States

 Intrepid manufactures its cushions with Starboard inserts to eliminate rot, which can damage wood supports.
 Long life is further ensured on the coaming bolsters by mounting them one inch below the covering boards, to prevent foot scuffs from marring the edges when boarding from the side.

 Intrepid is known for unparalleled quality construction throughout their boats.
 They use tinned wiring in the electrical systems for better corrosion resistance, then neatly paint each terminal end with liquid electrical tape to seal out moisture and insulate against vibration.
-Wiring is neatly bundled, well-secured, and easy to trace.
+The wiring is neatly bundled, well-secured, and easy to trace.
 This is important because every Intrepid is built to order.

 Keep up to date with SI Yachts!